Skip to content

 Your Full Guide to Visit 20 Places in Turkey

-The Galata Tower has been known as the tallest building in Istanbul for centuries.
-It was built in the 14th century by the Genoese, and it was restored many times over the years because of being damaged by storms or fires.
-At the top of the tower, you will find a restaurant that gives you a magnificent view of the central old city.
+The Galata Tower has been known as Istanbul’s tallest building for centuries.
+It was built in the 14th century by the Genoese and restored many times over the years because storms or fires damaged it.
+At the top of the tower, you will find a restaurant with a magnificent view of the central old city.

 Ski on Uludağ